 Applications should be made on the Clinical Psychology Application form (PDF, 1258KB).
 Hard copies are available from the Professional Programmes Administrator.

-The closing date for applications to the programme is 30 September in the year preceding entry.
+The closing date for applications to the programme has changed in 2020, and is now 20 September in the year preceding entry.

 Please consult the Clinical Psychology Handbook (pdf, 3.5 MB) in conjunction with your application.